Back to ¡°Memory Booster of Regional Anatomy¡±

 The bottom left of the Fig. 6-24 demonstrates the gastrointestinal tract in a late state of development.
 However, one must note that unlike in this figure, the actual small intestine is much more elongated than the large intestine.

 The peritoneum has a tendency to fuse with one another.
 The greater omentum fuses with itself and with the dorsal mesentery of the transverse colon.
-As a result, a portion of the greater omentum, which connects the stomach and transverse colon, becomes the gastrocolic ligament (Fig. 6-22).
+As a result, a portion of the greater omentum which connects the stomach and transverse colon becomes the gastrocolic ligament (Fig. 6-22).
 If one picks up the gastrocolic ligament (looking like a cooking apron) of a cadaver, one is holding two layers of the greater omentum, or four layers of visceral peritoneum (Fig. 6-14).

-Dorsal mesentery of the ascending colon fuses with the parietal peritoneum to form the fusion fascia and paracolic gutter.
+In the horizontal plane (Fig. 6-24), dorsal mesentery of the ascending colon fuses with the parietal peritoneum to form the fusion fascia and paracolic gutter.

 Whenever bowling, anatomists think about the paracolic gutter.

-The same peritoneal fusion (Fig. 6-26) happens in the duodenum and descending colon.
+The same peritoneal fusion (Fig. 6-26) happens in the duodenum (Fig. 6-39) and descending colon.
 As a result, the duodenum, ascending colon, and descending colon become retroperitoneal organs absent of any mesentery (Fig. 6-14).
 If one were to spread the fusion fascia in cadaver, these retroperitoneal organs will artificially become intraperitoneal organs.

 The boundaries between the descending colon, sigmoid colon, and rectum are clear based on their definitions.
 The descending colon is an abdominal, retroperitoneal organ; the sigmoid colon is a pelvic, intraperitoneal organ; and the rectum is a pelvic, retroperitoneal organ (Fig. 7-10).
 The border between the abdominal and pelvic organs is the pelvic inlet (Figs. 7-1,34).